DrakirL/DrakirL.github.io/p10/class/rogue.md

 **Armor:** Light. <br>
 **Shields:** None. <br>
 **Focus:** None. <br>
 **Training:** An occupation of your choice.
-A gaming set of your choice.
+A gaming set or vehicle of your choice.
 A common language of your choice. <br>

 ## Starting Equipment
 + A Simple Melee Weapon of your choice.
 + A Simple Ranged Weapon of your choice.
 + A quiver containing 20 pieces of ammunition of your choice.
-+ Leather Armor.
++ Hide Armor.
 + A toolset of your choice.
 + A gaming set of your choice.

 ## Rogue Class Features
 These are the core features granted for the Rogue Class.

-### Level 1: Skill Mastery
+### Level 1: Expertise
-Choose one of your Attibute based Skills to master.
-Your learning cap for that Skill is now 10, regardless of your Attributes. <br>
-You gain 10 Skill Points to put into the chosen Skill.
+Put 10 Skill Points into a single Attribute-based Skill of your choice.

 ### Level 1: Sneak Attack!
-If you hit a creature with a Martial Attack and you have advantage on the roll, you add a number of d6 equal to your Level to the damage dealt. <br>
+If you hit a creature with a Martial Attack and you have advantage on the roll, you may add a number of d6 equal to 1 + your Level to the damage dealt. <br>
 After you've dealt this extra damage, you can't do so again until you regain your Actions.

 ### Level 1: Rogue Subclass